 Targets are everywhere.
 Colonization enlists every facet of Canadian capital and state power.
-On Friday, for instance, ral agency that may seem innocuous at first glance, was damaged.
+On Friday, for instance, the property of Parks Canada, a federal agency that may seem innocuous at first glance, was damaged.
 Most parks in Canada are on traditional indigenous territories.
-The conversion of this land into federal and provincial parks is an important part of Canada's genocidal were transformed from homes, hunting, Inspiring calls to disrupt Canada 150, and harvesting territories, where people could sustain themselves and their communities, into very specifically state-managed parks.
+The conversion of this land into federal and provincial parks is an important part of Canada's genocidal history and present project.
+These areas were transformed from homes, hunting, and harvesting territories, where people could sustain themselves and their communities, into very specifically state-managed parks.
 It is no coincidence that the first National parks were established during the construction of the Canadian Pacific railway, and at the tail-end of the Métis Rebellion.